Chrysler Cordoba: Powertrains

+The 225 CID Slant-6 was standard and the 318 CID V8 optional for the 1981 through 1983 model years.

 NASCAR

 Both the first- and second-generation Cordobas appeared in NASCAR.
-Ed Negre campaigned on occasion during the 1978 and 1979 seasons and Buddy Arrington ran a second-generation car in the 1982 through 1984 seasons, alternating with Dodge Miradas and Chrysler Imperials.
+Ed Negre campaigned on occasion during the 1978 and 1979 seasons.
+Buddy Arrington ran a second-generation car in the 1982 through 1984 seasons, alternating with Dodge Miradas and Chrysler Imperials.
 The Cordoba was no more aerodynamic than the other Mopars.
 The owner/driver never won a race, but was "able to collect 26 top 10s and $334,000 in career earnings."

 Collectibility

 There are examples of Chrysler Cordobas available for collectors.
-However, the cars were not viewed as valuable or worth saving after the 1990s with good examples going to the scrap yards.
-There is not much aftermarket support for these vehicles so collectors may encounter challenges if a full restoration is needed.
+However, the cars were not viewed as valuable or worth saving after the 1990s, with good examples going to the scrap yards.
+There is not much aftermarket support for these vehicles so collectors may encounter challenges if a complete restoration is needed.

 Regarding the 300 version, Consumer Guide described in 2007 that "the '79 could become a minor collectible in the distant future, but LS prospects seem slim to non-existent at this time."